 - The Master of Software Engineering (MSWE) is a professionally oriented, programming-intensive, degree program designed to train students from a variety of backgrounds for Software Engineering careers.
 The program’s characteristics are as follows:

-- A 15-month, 49-unit, on-campus program, spanning from September of the first year to December of the second year.
+- A 15-month, 49.3-unit, on-campus program, spanning from September of the first year to December of the second year.*

 - Dedicated room (“the lab”) where students study and work on their projects.
 All lectures are in the lab.

-- Teaching assistants are available 8 hours/day in the lab during the first fall quarter.
+- Teaching assistants are available 8 hours/day/4 days a week in the lab during the first fall quarter.

 - The program starts off with a first quarter of intensive programming exercises designed to solidify and broaden the students’ knowledge of the large computing landscape, covering essential knowledge in Computer Science and Computer Systems.

 - Six courses cover the foundations of software construction, maintenance, and quality, via hands-on projects.

 - Two courses help prepare students for the non-technical aspects of professional careers.

 - A quarter-long capstone project during the final quarter, in which students will be responsible for designing and implementing a substantial piece of software, be it standalone or an add-on to an existing system.
 This project includes challenging aspects, such as information classification and machine learning modules, strict performance requirements, very large code bases, deployment in the cloud, etc.

 - We estimate students will spend close to 1,300 hours learning through programming and analyzing code.

 Part-time attendance for working professionals (domestic students only) is possible.
 Part-time students are expected to complete the degree within two years and one quarter (27 months), with 39 months as the maximum.
-To accommodate working students, lectures are held in the late afternoons and evenings.
+To accommodate working students, classes are held in the late afternoons and evenings.
 Domestic students who are employed full-time during the program can consult with program staff for alternate arrangements, such as faculty-supervised participation in an open source project or development of specific software for the School, in order to satisfy the mandatory internship requirement.
 Be advised that part-time study disqualifies the student from receiving program fellowships and may affect eligibility for financial aid.